 Indoor cats are also much, much less likely to suffer from trauma, including lesions that can affect their nervous system.

-Although continuous management of certain neurologic complications resulting from trauma does now exist, you probably know that outdoor cats can be hit by cars or get bitten by other animals, so keeping your cat in your home can effectively prevent these events.
+Although continuous management of certain neurologic complications resulting from trauma does now exist, you probably know that outdoor cats can be hit by cars or get bitten by other animals, so keeping your

 Cats that get enough play and physical and mental stimulation are also less likely to develop cognitive dysfunction when they age.